DeveloperKSD/color-identifier/README.md

 # Color Detection System with Audio Feedback

 An Arduino-based system that detects the color of an object using an RGB sensor and announces it through a speaker.
-Built as part of our Microprocessors & Microcontrollers (MPMS) course.
+Built as part of our Microprocessors & Microcontrollers (MPMC) course.

 ---